 Braddock is joined by John Coss, president, who was vice president of acquisitions at Pioneer and is a former exploration manager for ConocoPhillips.
 Robert Skinner is vice president of operations, a post he once held at Camden Resources.

 “Led by a senior management team with extensive technical experience in all of its targeted areas, Broad Oak Energy has the operational capability and financial foundation to pursue multiple exploration projects and developments simultaneously and to succeed in the competitive environment of onshore oil and gas exploration in the United States,” said Warburg managing director Peter Kagan.
 “And, this investment is entirely consistent with our practice of backing strong management teams to build companies of meaningful scale.”

-Warburg Pincus has been the lead investor in several successful public and private North American-based energy companies, including Newfield Exploration Co., Spinnaker Exploration Inc. (acquired by Norsk Hydro ASA), Encore Acquisition Co., Bill Barrett Corp., Calgary-based MEG Energy Corp., Antero Resources Corp. (acquired by XTO Energy in 2005), Gryphon Exploration Co. (acquired by Woodside Petroleum Ltd.) and Latigo Petroleum (acquired by Pogo Producing Co. this year).
+Warburg Pincus has been the lead investor in several successful public and private North American-based energy companies, including Newfield Exploration Co., Spinnaker Exploration Inc. (acquired by Norsk Hydro ASA), Encore Acquisition Co., Bill Barrett Corp., Calgary-based MEG Energy Corp., Antero Resources Corp. (acquired by XTO Energy), Gryphon Exploration Co. (acquired by Woodside Petroleum Ltd.) and Latigo Petroleum (acquired by Pogo Producing Co.).
 Warburg also was the lead investor in midstream operator Targa Resources and in privately held Competitive Power Ventures Holdings.

 ©Copyright 2006Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.